BOARD OF DIRECTORS

 For over 35 years Judy served in a variety of positions as an educator and librarian in Rockford, Illinois.
 In August 2005 she joined Wycliffe USA and served 8 years as the head librarian at Grace International School in Chiang Mai, Thailand.
 In 2012 she broadened her role to serve as a library systems consultant and archivist in Southeast Asia till 2016.
 She is now retired and enjoys volunteering in various ways teaching children in the Rockford area.

 Bradley Favazza came to GIEF after spending eight years in politics.
 Working for various candidates, elected officials, and other political organizations he gained experience in fields such as fundraising, marketing, data development and administration.
 Bradley has a passion for international missions and the families who serve overseas.
 In addition to his work at GIEF, Bradley advises missionaries and other Christian workers on effectively funding their ministries.

 As a missionary kid, Bradley attended Bandung Alliance International School, Central Java Intermission School (now Mountainview Christian School), and is a graduate of Grace International School in Chiang Mai, Thailand.
 He received his BA in history and political science from Taylor University.
-Bradley, his wife Sarah, and their two children live in Indiana where they are active in their local church and community.
+Bradley, his wife Sarah, and their three children live in Indiana where they are active in their local church and community.